Edward Pytts

-Edward Pytts (1606 – 3 November 1672) was an English politician who sat in the House of Commons at various times between 1654 and 1660.
+Edward Pytts (c.
+1606 – 3 November 1672) was an English politician who sat in the House of Commons at various times between 1654 and 1660.

 Life

 Pytts was the son of Sir James Pytts of Kyre who had been High Sheriff of Worcestershire.
 He became J.P. in 1633.
 His loyalties in the Civil War are not clear.
 On 22 May 1643 the House of Commons ordered his plate to be sold but he was a sequestration commissioner for Worcestershire in 1643 and 1647.
 He was questioned by the committee of sequestrations of Herefordshire in 1648 and discharged and was questioned again in 1652 when he begged discharge on the Act of Pardon.